-Total operating expenses prior to depreciation in 2020 were \$27.2 million compared to a total of \$30.8 million in 2019, a decrease of \$3.6 million; 2018 total operating expenses were \$26.5 million.
-The 2020 decrease was the result of cost saving measures implemented by the Airport as a result of the decrease in aviation activity because of the pandemic.
-The 2019 increase over 2018 is primarily due to higher passenger traffic that drove an increase in operating expenses.
+Total operating expenses prior to depreciation in 2021 were \$23.3 million compared to a total of \$27.2 million in 2020, a decrease of \$3.9 million; 2019 total operating expenses were \$30.8 million.
+The 2021 and 2020 decreases were due to the continuation of several cost savings measures implemented by the Airport management during the pandemic.

-Depreciation charges of \$29.3 million were recorded in 2020 after \$26.1 million in 2019, both increases over prior years.
-These increases relate to the amount of infrastructure and equipment additions in 2020, 2019, and years prior that have remaining useful lives and value.
+Depreciation charges of \$29.5 million were recorded in 2021 after \$29.3 million in 2020, both increases over prior years.
+These increases relate to the amount of infrastructure and equipment additions in 2021, 2020, and years priors that have remaining useful lives and value.

-Non-operating income and expense show a net positive increase in both 2020 and 2019.
+Non-operating income and expense show a net positive increase in both 2021 and 2020.
+The main reason for the increase in 2021 was an increase in PFC and CFC revenue and higher land sales than in 2020.
 The primary reason for the increase in 2020 was CARES grant revenue reimbursement for operating expenses.
-The primary causes of the increase in 2019 were a decrease in interest expense along with increases in most non-operating revenues, most notably interest income and the collection of CFCs and PFCs.

-Capital contributions and capital grants revenue was \$5.0 million in 2020, an increase of \$1.6 million from 2019.
-2019 had \$3.4 million, which was a decrease of \$11.5 million from 2018.
+Capital contributions and capital grants revenue of \$14.7 million in 2021, an increase of \$9.7 million from 2020.
+2020 had \$5.0 million, which was an increase of \$1.6 million from 2019.
 These fluctuations in revenue are representative of the nature and timing of federal grant funding.
 The amount of grant revenue can vary greatly from year to year depending on the projects being planned, funded and constructed.